alainravet/fail_fast/README.markdown

 	...	# code like in the cases above.

 	if FailFast.failed?
-		puts "you can skip the FailFast precondtions test with the SKIP_FAIL_FAST environment variable" FailFast.fail_now	unless 'true'==ENV['SKIP_FAIL_FAST']
+        puts "Cannot start the application due to the problems mentioned above." puts "You can skip those test with the SKIP_FAIL_FAST environment variable" FailFast.fail_now	unless 'true'==ENV['SKIP_FAIL_FAST']
 	end